pgruetter/sdl-docs/docs/getting-started/get-departures.md

 After executing it, you will see the file *data/ext_departures/result.json* has been replaced with the output of your pipeline.
 :::info
 Since both web-servers are freely available on the internet, they might restrict your traffic if you try to download the same file over and over again.

 :::

+In case you run into issues when executing your pipeline and you want to terminate the process you can use this docker command to list the running containers:

+    docker ps

+While your feed-execution is running, it will contain an execution with image name smart-data-lake/gs1:latest.
+Use the container id to stop the container by typing:

+    docker containter stop <container id>

 **Congratulations!** You just executed your first feed!
 Now let's get our second input data source...